-As many of you already know, Belgium is the home for the EU headquarters, and the country is also known as a hotspot for culture and commerce ever since the Middle Ages.
+Belgium is the home of the EU headquarters, and the country has been known as a hotspot for culture and commerce ever since the Middle Ages.
 Along with all the cultural activities, gambling in the form of lottery and card games has been documented as early as 1300.
-The first national lottery was up and running by the 15th century and in the present day online sports betting in Belgium is legal, and a significant part of most citizens, through either online establishments or land based betting shops.
+The first national lottery was up and running by the 15th century; nowadays, online sports betting in Belgium is legal.

 Legal Considerations of Online Sports Betting Belgium